TULiberalArts/German/pages/next-stops.md

 Your career possibilities will be many when you earn a bachelor of arts in German degree from the College of Liberal Arts.
 So, [make your declaration](#make-your-declaration) today.
 Need some more info first?
 Come [visit us](#visit-us) on campus, learn about our [transfer](#thinking-about-transferring) opportunities and [application deadlines](#deadlines) and then [apply](#apply)!

 ## What Can I Do with a Bachelor of Arts in German?
-The B.A. in German is an interdisciplinary liberal arts degree, providing students with concrete language proficiency skills and with the knowledge base and the intellectual, communication, and interpersonal skills essential to success in any career.
+The B.A. in German is an interdisciplinary liberal arts degree, providing students with concrete language proficiency skills and with the knowledge base and the intellectual, communication and interpersonal skills essential to success in any career.

-Students of German at Temple University will achieve  real communications skills that are in-demand in our  increasingly complex and global society.
-Such language skills will  contribute to an increased opportunity within international based organizations and businesses.
-German language skills will open doors across many fields and  professions, including: education, journalism, government service, non profits, business, travel and tourism,  translation, the arts, public relations, health care, military, international law, and the sciences.
+Students of German at Temple University will learn in-demand communication skills in our increasingly complex and global society.
+Such language skills will contribute to an increased opportunity within international-based organizations and businesses.
+German language skills will open doors across many fields and professions: education, journalism, government service, nonprofits, business, travel and tourism, translation, the arts, public relations, health care, military, international law, and the sciences.

-## Make your Declaration
+## Make Your Declaration
 The College of Liberal Arts has the largest selection of  academic offerings at Temple University.
 Our students have the flexibility to explore all of their interests – from the humanities and social sciences to business and the media arts.

 For a complete list of our academic offerings visit [liberalarts.temple.edu](https://liberalarts.temple.edu/).